internetarchive/openlibrary/CONTRIBUTING.md

 - In case you are looking to add data using MARC and ONIX records, possibly in bulk please do it via at https://github.com/internetarchive/openlibrary-bots (the Open Library Bots).

 ### Tagging
-- If a task requires immediate fixing, please respond to its corresponding issue by asking if it can be promoted to `blocking` using the blocking issue label.
+- If a task requires immediate fixing, please respond to its corresponding issue by asking if it can be promoted to [`blocker`](https://github.com/internetarchive/openlibrary/issues?q=is%3Aopen+is%3Aissue+label%3Ablocker) using the blocker issue label.

 ## Picking Tasks
 We usually discuss weekly goals via our Tuesday Community Call and using slack.

+### Picking 1st task
+- Look for issues with labels such as [`good first issue`](https://github.com/internetarchive/openlibrary/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) and [`easy`](https://github.com/internetarchive/openlibrary/issues?utf8=%E2%9C%93&q=is%3Aopen+is%3Aissue+label%3Aeasy)

 ### Our Roadmap(s)
-- Our weekly tasks are tracked here: https://github.com/internetarchive/openlibrary/projects/4
+- Our on-going tasks are tracked here: https://github.com/internetarchive/openlibrary/projects/1
-- Our quarterly goals can be found on the projects board: https://github.com/internetarchive/openlibrary/projects -- e.g. https://github.com/internetarchive/openlibrary/projects/3 (2018 Q1)
+- Our quarterly goals can be found on the projects board: https://github.com/internetarchive/openlibrary/projects

-### Picking 1st task
-- Look for issues with labels such as `good first issue` and `easy`

 ## Development